 Period-related acne can be particularly stubborn.
 You can help speed up the healing process with a mix of over-the-counter (OTC) products.
 Here’s what to look for and how to build it into your routine:

 - Wash your face twice a day using a gentle nonsoap cleanser

 - Use glycolic acid pads to remove dead skin cells, reduce inflammation, and promote the growth of new skin

 - Use an OTC benzoyl peroxide spot treatment beginning with a lower strength, like 2.5%

-- Use an OTC salicylic acid product, such as cleanser or cream, to keep pores clear, especially if you use makeup
+- Use an OTC salicylic acid product, such as a cleanser or cream, to keep pores clear, especially if you use makeup

 - Use a tea tree oil spot treatment.
 Tea tree oil has been shown to kill bacteria and improve mild to moderate acne

 - Avoid irritating products, such as greasy sunscreens, cosmetics, oils, and concealers

 - Protect your skin from friction from things like tight collars, straps, or helmets

 - Limit your exposure to UV rays by staying out of the sun when possible and using non-oily moisturisers with sunscreen